Maine Ski Areas

 Powderhouse Hill l South Berwick

 This is Maine's southernmost ski area, which dates back to 1939 when an old pick up truck ran the rope tow.
-This place is a blast from the past with $5 tickets and a rustic lodge with a woodstove and snack bar.
+This place is a blast from the past with $5 tickets - cash only- and a rustic lodge with a woodstove and snack bar.

 Vertical Drop 150'.
 1 rope tow.
 3 trails: 2 Beginner, 1 Intermediate.
 South Berwick, 207-384-5858